lxg1992gxl/ThreeKindom/admin/G-features.md

 additional features:
  - Instructions at the start window for new game players
+ - Show all cards collected and current flag control
  - Restart button to allow to play again
  - Notion sounds for valid/invalid move and final winner
  - Be able to have arbitrary number of robots in a 2-4 player game
  - Have "robot difficulty" selection slider from 1-9 (from random move to advanced forward-looking AI)
+ - Highlight valid and invalid moves when hovered over with cursor